tliron/install-gnome-themes/README.md

 Please help us fix it and [open an issue](https://github.com/tliron/install-gnome-themes/issues) with as much detail as you can!

-By default the script avoids all build output, but you can send it to a file like so:
+By default the script logs all output to the file `.install-gnome-themes.log` in the current user's `.themes` folder, but you can also send it to the console like so:

-    LOG=~/install-gnome-themes.log ~/install-gnome-themes/install-gnome-themes

-You can also send it to the console:

     LOG=/dev/stdout ~/install-gnome-themes/install-gnome-themes